cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 <br/>

 ### Learning and Predicting
 Great!
 Our data is ready for the learning task.
-Now we can run our CNN predictor, providing it the learning duration:
+Now we can run our CNN predictor, provided with the learning duration:

 ![alt text](images/epochs.png)